- 1. Bone Marrow Drive

-In India, due to the lack of Autism awareness and knowledge of treatment options leading to a misunderstanding about autism among the parents, who may either misdiagnose or under diagnose the condition.
+In India, the lack of Autism awareness and knowledge of treatment options leads to a misunderstanding about autism among the parents, who may misdiagnose or underdiagnose the condition.
 In rural areas and small towns, diagnosis and treatment of autism is difficult because of the lack of facilities and doctors capable of autism diagnosis.

-Most of the families migrating to cities or travelling for hours or days to get the help and support from hospitals.
+Most of the families migrating to cities or traveling for hours or days to get help and support from hospitals.

 More Autism Awareness Facts

 As stated by the Autism Society of America: